 Optimize the journey to success through personalized upskilling and reskilling

 No two snowflakes are alike – the same goes for each person.
 It’s important to consider this ideology when attempting to understand individual objectives.
 Although they may work for the same organization, a workforce is not a singular monolith.
 It consists of many different individuals with unique career goals and ambitions, even within the same role itself.
 Therefore, it isn’t logical to create a one-size-fits-all system when it comes to upskilling and/or reskilling, because not everyone relates to the common end goal.
 This further demotivates individuals and decreases productivity because they cannot see the so-called benefit of the training program since it is not aligned with their own personal ambitions.
 Field sales training will suffer.

 In order to maximize workforce performance and success, business leaders need to employ a customized action plan for each individual, which can then be aligned to overall company objectives and KPIs.
 The algorithms driven by people analytics can analyze existing performance metrics and day-to-day habits to devise the best training program for each individual.
 This customized learning path caters to an individual’s strengths and weaknesses, ties their personal goals to business KPIs and fills in any skills gaps they may have.
 Field sales training grows to suit the user’s needs.

 When implemented correctly, gamification has the potential to fully engage a workforce by catering to their personal behavioral habits.
 Rich media tasks are created to take participants through an individualized game-like journey of learning, whether it’s for onboarding, upgrading, or developing new skills.
 Personalizing the learning journey provides individuals with a connection to their personal goals while fulfilling corporate requirements.
 Rewards for completing these interactive tasks can take any form, as long as the users are properly recognized.
 This drives field sales training and performance at scale, plus increases retention.

-Over the past couple of years, people have been demanding more from their companies.
+Over the past couple of years, people have been demanding more from companies.
 Individuals are looking for a connection to their workplace – they want to feel appreciated and valued.
 People analytics has made it possible for business leaders to truly understand each member of their workforce and to use that information to connect with them and help them succeed.

 News and Insights on Workforce Training & Engagement